 situation, other interested parties, such as grandparents, aunts, uncles,

-also seek custody when the parents have abandoned, neglected or abused
+These parties may also seek custody when the parents have abandoned, neglected

-the children, and if the third-party or parties can demonstrate that granting
+or abused the children, and if the third-party or parties can demonstrate

 best interest of the child or children.

 We have represented many clients in their custody battles as they have

 split from their spouses and have helped them obtain the best results.

 By drawing from our considerable experience and deep understanding of

 how the family court system and laws work.

 Our legal team can evaluate your situation and help you negotiate a reasonable